Create a quota

 Remember, QF2 gives you real-time visibility and control over your file system.
 You are seeing the current state of the system.

-Edit quotas
+Edit Quotas

 1. On the Quotas main page, click the pencil icon next to the directory whose quota you want to change.